 Heel Prick Test For Newborn Babies

-Key points to remember about the heel prick test for newborn babies
+Key points about the heel prick test for newborn babies

-- the heel prick test is available to all New Zealand babies
+• the heel prick test is rcommended for all babies born in New Zealand

-- the test is part of the Newborn Metabolic Screening Programme which detects rare but life-threatening metabolic disorders
+• the test is part of the Newborn Metabolic Screening Programme which finds rare but life-threatening metabolic disorders along with severe combined immune deficiency (SCID)

 Why does my newborn baby need a heel prick test?